art2url/SolveSync/README.md

-# SolveSync Chrome Extension (Currently in Development)
+# SolveSync Chrome Extension (Currently in Testing)

 SolveSync is a Chrome extension that automates the process of uploading your LeetCode solutions directly to a GitHub repository.